arcxp-ce-support/Fusion-Training-User-Stories/README.md

     export default ApesterSearch;

-4. Now let's add the methods `onChange` on the input, `onClick` on the submit button, a `useEffect` and let's create a hook called mediaId and it's method setMediaId which we will use to reference the Apester mediaId that we want to search for.
+4. Now let's add the methods `onChange` on the input, `onClick` on the submit button, a `useEffect` and let's create a hook called mediaId and its method setMediaId which we will use to reference the Apester mediaId that we want to search for.

-    For two of these methods we will use the util function that we imported called `sendMessage` (we will review this API in lab 04)
+    For two of these methods, we will use the util function that we imported called `sendMessage`

     The `onChange` method will set the mediaId to whatever value the user inputs.

-    The `onClick` method will call `sendMessage` with 2 parameters: one is the string 'data' and the second one is an ansCustomEmbed object with the following attributes:
+    The `onClick` method will call `sendMessage` with 2 parameters: one is the String 'data' and the second one is an ansCustomEmbed Object with the following attributes:

-    - `id` which is another util function that we will build in lab 4 called getKey()
+    - `id` the value being returned from getKey(), in this case, we're expecting the hash with the name of the view: SEARCH, EDIT, or VIEW
     - `url` which refers to the window location
-    - `config` which is an object with the key 'mediaId' and the value that's set in mediaId
+    - `config` which is an Object with the key 'mediaId' and the value that's set in mediaId

-    The `useEffect` will also call `sendMessage` but with these 2 parameters: the string 'ready', an object with the atributte: height: document.documentElement.scrollHeight
+    The `useEffect` will also call `sendMessage` with these 2 parameters: the String 'ready', an Object with the atributte: height: document.documentElement.scrollHeight

-    Code:

     ```

         import React, { useState, useEffect } from 'react';
         import get from 'lodash.get';
-        import { sendMessage, getKey } from '../../../../util/power-ups/index';
+        import { sendMessage, getKey } from '../../../../util/powerups/index';
         import './apester.scss';

         const ApesterSearch = () => {